bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 the second node would add, and now we again generate the entire encryption stream, and encrypt this part here, and throw away the beginning.
 So we have one more layer of encryption.

-&#91;Audience member&#93;: _“Why exactly do we need to cover the filler with the HMAC?
+[Audience member]: _“Why exactly do we need to cover the filler with the HMAC?
 I don’t see why it would matter if someone is tampering with the filler.”_

 If you were not to cover the filler with the HMAC, then you would have to communicate to your peer, which